geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Basically backtrack from the buffer objects to the kernel to exactly the back to the original bitrate.

 ##### **Geohot** [[00:26:09](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1569)]
 Yeah, like maybe if I click on it, and maybe you can make this only work on range of five.
 It's easier.
 Like when I click on it, it should go to..
-Well, so I like now that we have this concept of lighting up a UOP.
+Well, so I like now that we have this concept of lighting up a UOp.
 So like imagine when I click on the memory, it takes me to..
 Well, I guess it could be in multiple schedules.
 Like imagine it takes me..
 It takes me to the schedule, and it's lit up as the buffer object.

 ##### **Qazalin** [[00:26:37](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1597)]
 You could like navigate through different uses of that buffer, like the read and the write.